 In each episode, the Team have three days* to investigate a site not otherwise open for excavation, such as the grounds of private homes, farmland, a golf course, or occasionally within the bounds of major national landmarks like Westminster Abbey or Salisbury Cathedral.

-In each episode, the team's archaeologists have three days to investigate a site not otherwise open for excavation, such as a golf course.
-The sites have generally never been explored with modern techniques, and often not at all, making this programme one of the few examples of genuine scientific research being televised.
+The locations — usually in Britain — have generally never been explored with modern techniques, and often not at all, making this programme one of the few examples of genuine scientific research being televised.
 At some of the sites, Time Team made discoveries of national historical significance.

 The success of the programme inspired multiple imitators, such as Meet the Ancestors and House Detectives.
 There have also been several Spin-Off programmes, and live episodes; in 2006, for example, they broadcast live coverage of the team digging up the gardens of Buckingham Palace.